“Only you can change and grow yourself in a relationship.”

 Partner 1:

-1. Better manage my time and symptoms so that I follow through on everyday household tasks and shared responsibilities.
+I better manage my time and symptoms to follow through on everyday household tasks and shared responsibilities.

-2. Become more interested in and response to what other people need to feel loved, instead of what I need to feel loved.
+I need to become more interested in and respond to what others need to feel loved instead of what I need.

 that way.